 Evidence You Need to Collect to Build a Strong Personal Injury Claim

-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 27, 2017 in Personal Liability
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 27, 2017 in Personal Injury

 When you file an Indiana personal injury claim, the burden of proof is on you.
 If you want to recover compensation, you have to prove that the defendant is liable for your injuries and the damages caused by those injuries.

 You need to collect as much evidence as possible to have a chance of proving that the defendant is liable for your injuries.
 The South Bend personal injury lawyers at Pfeifer, Morgan & Stesiak can help you collect several pieces of evidence to help bolster your personal injury claim, including:

 You need records of all of your doctors' visits, hospital stays, surgeries, medical procedures, physical therapy appointments and other treatments you received after the accident.